-2. SSH Daemon is Not correctly Installed on Server
+2. SSH Daemon is Not correctly Installed on the Server

 Similar to the previously mentioned method, we should check for the installation of the SSH daemon on the machine.
 You need a server version for listening and accepting the establishing connections.
 Thus, it might be possible that the remote server may refuse the incoming connection due to the missing setup.

-For checking if SSH is available on the remote server or not, you can run the following command.
+To check whether SSH is available on the remote server, you can run the following command.

 For installing the SSH on the remote server, you can use the steps mentioned above in problem 1.